monroid/fuel-test/doc/en/pages/integration_testing.rst

    :alt: integration tests scheme
    :align: center

-1. Create virtual system from prepared image with supported operating system.
+1. Create a virtual system from the prepared image with a supported operating system.
-2. Take a snapshot of the clean state of operating system in order to be able to revert it.
+2. Take a snapshot of the clean state of operating system in order to be able to revert back later.
 3. Run the first test in the testing environment and save the results.
 4. Revert to the snapshot of the clean state.
-5. Run the next test, save the result and revert once again.
+5. Run the next test, save the result, and revert once again.
-6. Collect all the test results as xUnit and put it into Jenkins.
+6. Collect all the test results in xUnit XML format and put it into Jenkins.

-Implementing test
+Implementing a test
 -----------------

-To implement integration testing with Jenkins you need to create a set of test scripts for each puppet module.
+To implement integration testing with Jenkins you need to create a set of test scripts for each Puppet module.
-Every test script should create testing environment and run all the tests for its module.
+Each test script should create a testing environment and run all the tests for its module.
-To simplify creating of such set of test scripts it is a good idea to utilize the power of template engine.
+In order to simplify creating a set of test scripts it is a good idea to utilize the power of the templating engine.

 This is the scheme of this process: